Pariaman railway station

 Pariaman Station (PMN) is a railway station located in Kampung Pondok I, Central Pariaman, Pariaman, West Sumatra, Indonesia.
 The station, which is located at an altitude of +2 meters, is included in the Regional Division II West Sumatra.
 The station is located only 20 metres from the beach.

+Station layout

 Services

 There is only one passenger train journey, namely Sibinuang towards Padang and towards Naras.